Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ## Scene tree

 The scene tree on the left displays the structure of the loaded models.
 You can load multiple models simultaneously.
-Use the **Remove Models...** button at the top to clear the entire scene.
+Use the **Remove Models** button at the top to clear the entire scene.
 This is especially necessary, if the loaded models exceed the [limits of the rendering VM](https://docs.microsoft.com/azure/remote-rendering/reference/limits#overall-number-of-polygons).
 In that case you will only see a **checkerboard pattern**.

 Select an item either through the tree or by clicking on it in the viewport.
 If you **double click** an item in the scene tree, the camera will focus on it.
 The same can be achieved by pressing the **F key** while the viewport has input focus.